 How can green differentiated capital requirements affect climate risks?
 A dynamic macrofinancial analysis

 Using an ecological macrofinancial model, we explore the potential impact of the ‘green supporting factor’ (GSF) and the ‘dirty penalising factor’ (DPF) on climate-related financial risks.
 We identify the transmission channels by which these green differentiated capital requirements (GDCRs) can affect credit provision and loan spreads, and we analyse these channels within a dynamic framework in which climate and macrofinancial feedback effects play a key role.
 Our main findings are as follows.
 First, GDCRs can reduce the pace of global warming and decrease thereby the physical financial risks.
-This reduction is quantitatively small, but is enhanced when GSF and DPF are implemented simultaneously or in combination with green fiscal policies.
-Second, DPF increases the capital of banks and reduces their credit provision, making them less fragile.
-Third, both DPF and GSF generate some transition risks: GSF increases bank leverage because it boosts green credit and DPF increases loan defaults since it reduces economic activity.
-These effects are small in quantitative terms and are attenuated when there is a simultaneous implementation of DPF and GSF.
-Fourth, fiscal policies that boost green investment amplify the transition risks of GSF and reduce the transition risks of DPF; the combination of green fiscal policy with DPF is thereby a potentially effective climate policy mix from a financially stability point of view.
+This reduction is quantitatively small, but is enhanced when the GSF and the DPF are implemented simultaneously or in combination with green fiscal policies.
+Second, the DPF reduces banks’ credit provision and leverage, making them less fragile.
+Third, both the DPF and the GSF generate some transition risks: the GSF increases bank leverage because it boosts green credit and the DPF increases loan defaults since it reduces economic activity.
+These effects are small in quantitative terms and are attenuated when there is a simultaneous implementation of the DPF and the GSF.
+Fourth, fiscal policies that boost green investment amplify the transition risks of the GSF and reduce the transition risks of the DPF; the combination of green fiscal policy with the DPF is thereby a potentially effective climate policy mix from a financial stability point of view.

 Keywords: stock-flow consistent modelling, climate change, financial stability, green financial regulation